Special offer

 5 low-cost team-building activities for employees

-Here are five team-building activities your company can offer employees at very little cost; all are designed to boost communication, trust, problem-solving and cooperation.
+Here are five low-cost team-building activities designed to motivate your employees and improve communication, trust, problem solving, and cooperation.

-1. Storytelling on the fly.
-This game is played with two people who are designated as the Dealer and the Storyteller.
-The Dealer is given a stack of cards (each with a unique picture) which is kept hidden from the Storyteller.
-Every three seconds, the Dealer places a card face up on a table between them in whatever order he or she wishes.
-The objective of the game is for the Storyteller to tell a story prompted by the cards being placed down, while the Dealer assists the Storyteller by carefully selecting cards that make it easier to move the story forward.
+1. Storytelling on the fly: This game involves two players: the Dealer and the Storyteller.
+The Dealer has a stack of cards, each featuring a unique picture, which is kept hidden from the Storyteller.
+Every three seconds, the Dealer places one card face up on the table between them in any order they choose.
+The objective of the game is for the Storyteller to create a story inspired by the cards that are laid down.
+Meanwhile, the Dealer supports the Storyteller by selecting cards that help advance the narrative.

-1. Charades or Drawing the Answer.
-This is a competitive exercise between two teams based on the games Charades or Pictionary.
+2. Charades or drawing the answer: This is a competitive exercise between two teams based on the games Charades or Pictionary.
 One member of the team is given a card with a prompt.
 That person has to act out the prompt or draw it while the other team members have three minutes to guess what it is.
-The team that guesses correctly the most number of times win.
+The team that guesses correctly the most times wins.

-1. Group Puzzler.
-For this exercise, a team has limited time to complete a physical puzzle, such as a jigsaw puzzle, a lock or a Rubik’s Cube.
+3. Group puzzler: For this exercise, a team has limited time to complete a physical puzzle, such as a jigsaw puzzle, a lock or a Rubik’s Cube.
 One person is selected as the only person who may touch the puzzle.
 The other team members assist by offering feedback without talking over each other or touching the puzzle.

-1. Egg-Drop Challenge.
-This game is played with teams of three, each of which is given a raw egg.
-In the center of the room is a pile of various boxes, packing materials, and tools.
-Each team must devise a way to contain the egg so that when it is dropped from eight feet above a hard surface, it doesn’t break.
+4. Egg-drop challenge: This game is played with teams of three, each of which is given a raw egg.
+A pile of various boxes, packing materials, and tools is in the centre of the room.
+Each team must devise a method to protect the egg so that it does not break when dropped from a height of eight feet onto a hard surface.

-1. Scavenger Hunt.
+5. Scavenger hunt.
 Groups of 10 people each compete to find objects that appear on a list.
 Each item on the list has a clue next to it as to where it’s hidden.
-Team members organize themselves with the objective to be the first to find the objects.
+Team members organize themselves with the objective of being the first to find the objects.
 They can fan out and, as they find items, communicate with each other by text.
 The first team assembled back at the starting place with all the items wins.

 Recent Employer branding Articles